 How to Spot a Melanoma

 Most people have some brownish spots or growths.
 Almost all of these are normal, but growths that change noticeably in size or have irregularities in shape and color could be melanomas.
-It is important to check the skin from head to toe every month, staying alert for lesions that have the “ABCD” signs of melanoma: Asymmetry, Border irregularity, Color variability, and Diameter larger than a pencil eraser.
+It is important to check the skin from head to toe every month, staying alert for lesions that have the “ABCD” signs of melanoma: Asymmetry, Border irregularity, Color variability, Diameter larger than a pencil eraser and E for evolving

 - Asymmetry – Most melanomas are asymmetrical: A line through the middle would not create matching halves.
 Common moles are round and symmetrical.